 • Demonstrated skills in advocating towards government officials in developing countries.

-• Experience in developing and implementing advocacy and campaign strategies.
+• Experience in developing and implementing advocacy and campaign strategies for children's education.

 • Strong planning and coordination experience in the field of campaigns, including managing multiple large-scale campaigns at once.

 • Experience on strengthening capacity of partner in planning and policy development.

 Competencies and Behaviour

 At VSO we believe progress is only possible by working together.
 Whether you want to join us as an employee, or as a volunteer working in your own country, overseas or online, our selection process includes an assessment based on these core competencies:

 • Ability to be open minded and respectful

 • Ability to be resilient and adaptive to new situations